imarc/handbook/frontend.markdown

 ### Indenting & Spacing

-Use tab character at the beginning of a line.
+Use a tab character at the beginning of a line.
 A tab is expected to represent the width of four spaces.
 For inline spacing, use spaces, not tabs.

     header {